robcollettm2/ubiquitous-funicular/Tags/Tags.md

 ## Tags

+The tag description editor should become rich text to enable richer content.

->Currently tag types are 'soft' runtime fields which are determined via lookup.
+Currently tag types are 'soft' runtime fields which are determined via lookup.
 This can be quite costly as far as speed goes.
 The field should be a first class citizen allowing quick lookup/grouping etc.

-The following tag types should be used (enum.):
+The following tag types should be used (enum.).
+These types are only available to users where picking the correct tags for a particular function - i.e. showing the contacts within a Vendor.

 - Project
 - Item